Marsh87/VirtualAgentAssesment/ReadMe.txt

 2. Run in InteractiveMVC_Tables_With_Data.sql against VirtualAgent database created in step 1
 4. Restore Nuget Packages
 5. Change Connection string in Web.config if needed
+6. Make sure culture setting on environment for numbers is set to "."
-6. Debug new instance VirtualAgentAssessment
+7. Debug new instance VirtualAgentAssessment